Zane-T-Rice/server-manager-service/README.md

 These commands are safe to repeat.

-If you want to use these APIs from client-side javascript from a browser, then you will also need to set the WEBSITE_DOMAIN environment variable using --env just like the other environment variables.
+WEBSITE_DOMAIN is needed if you want to use these APIs from client-side javascript in a browser.
+ISSUER is the domain that issues OAuth2.0 tokens.
+The service is configured for jwt bearer tokens made with the RS256 algorithm.
+(I use Auth0.)

+The service needs a user to have the "read:servers write:servers reboot:servers update:servers" permissions to fully utilize it, but individual permissions (like just having read:servers) does work.
+(If you are in Auth0, make sure to turn on RBAC in the API settings.)

 ```sh
 (